Pragmatics

 • Participate in social games such as peek-a-boo.

-, children start using their communication skills to gain information (which is often accomplished by the child asking “what’s that?” over and over!) and to answer simple questions.
+By 18-24 months, children start using their communication skills to gain information (often accomplished by the child asking “What’s that?” repeatedly) and to answer simple questions.

 By 3 years, children begin to use “please” to make their requests more polite.
-They’ll also start to use indirect requests, so that instead of demanding, “Open the door!” your child might say, “do you want to go outside?”
+They’ll also use indirect recommendations so that instead of demanding, “Open the door!” your child might say, “Do you want to go outside?”

 By 4 years, children begin to use language for a variety of new reasons.
 You’ll notice that your child can now use language well to tell you about things that have happened to him, to predict what might happen in the future, to reason, and to talk about the feelings of others.

-By 5 years, children have become even more savvy in their requesting skills.
-You’ll notice that your child has learned that simply hinting at what he wants can be a form of asking for it.
-For example, you might notice your child says “Oooh, that cake looks really good,” when he really means, “I want a piece of cake!”
-At this age, children also begin to understand that other people have thoughts that are different from their own (something called “theory of mind”).
-This understanding though, evolves more fully over the next few years.
+By 5 years, children have become even savvier in their requesting skills.
+You’ll notice that your child has learned that simply hinting at what they want can be a form of asking for it.
+For example, your child might say, “Oooh, that cake looks really good,” when they really mean, “I want a piece of cake!”
+At this age, children also begin to understand that other people have different thoughts (something called “theory of mind”).
+This understanding, though, evolves more fully over the next few years.

 By 7-9 years, children learn to use and understand figurative language effectively.
-This means they understand that a phrase such as, “it’s raining like cats and dogs” does not actually mean that cats and dogs are falling from the sky.
-They also begin to more thoroughly understand that other people have different perspectives and start to take those perspectives into account and use them to navigate conversation with others more effectively.
+This means they understand that phrases such as “it’s raining like cats and dogs” do not mean that cats and dogs are falling from the sky.
+They also begin to understand that other people have different perspectives more thoroughly.
+They start to consider those perspectives and use them to navigate conversations with others more effectively.